 In addition to the gold cost, there are several time-gated elements in the collections.
 (A time-gated element is something that you can only do once a day, or once every few hours.)

-The minimum amount of time to get Skyscale is 3 1/3rd days.
+The minimum amount of time to get Skyscale is 3 days + 8 hours.
 More likely, it will take you at least a week.
-Most players take 1-4 weeks to get Skyscale, depending on how much time they have to play Guild Wars 2.
+Most players take between a week and a month to get Skyscale, depending on how much time they dedicate to the task.

 - Level 1: Air Rescue Mount the Skyscale in midair.
 Cost: 3 Mastery points.